3mdeb/news-and-ideas/post.md

 its ordinal number.
 We use it to read or change its value.
 Bytes are usually accessed in groups of 4(32bit) or 8(64-bit).

-X86 CPU never use two memory locations at the same time.
+X86 CPU never uses two memory locations at the same time.
 That's why it has own memory called registers.
 In modern x86 architecture, there are 16 64-bit general purpose registers
 called: RAX, RBX, RCX, RDX, RDI (destination index), RSI (source index), RBP (base pointer), RSP (stack pointer), R8-R15.
-Despite meaningful names of some, only RSP preserved special meaning (it was important when it was usual to code directly in assembly).
-"R" letter in beginning denote its 64-bits as during 40 years of x86 evolution registers grown from 16-bit (AX, BX, etc), to 32-bit (EAX, EBX, etc).
-Among special registers, we have RIP (instruction pointer) stores pointer (= ordinal number in memory) of next instruction to run and EFLAGS which register special situations (like zeroing register or overflow while adding).
+Despite meaningful names of some, only RSP preserved special meaning.
+This naming was important when it was usual to code directly in assembly).
+"R" letter in beginning denote its 64-bits as during 40 years of x86 evolution registers have grown from 16-bit (AX, BX, etc), to 32-bit (EAX, EBX, etc).
+Among special registers, we have RIP (instruction pointer) stores pointer (ordinal number in memory) of the next instruction to run and EFLAGS which register special situations (like zeroing register or overflow while adding).
 Those special registers are never accessed directly.

-To move data between registers and memory is called `MOV`.
+To move data between registers and memory we use `MOV` instruction.
 Example:

 ```assembly
 	mov $0xff, %rax
 ```

-which load constant value 0xff to RAX register.
+which loads constant value 0xff to RAX register.
 This form of assembly language is called AT&T and mainly widespread in GNU world.
 Other popular is Intel Syntax.
 The most important difference is argument order and lack of sigils: